Favourited 200 times

 I can learn some French basics, through work and meal sharing for example.

 We eat very well here.
 People really appreciate the quality and diversity of food we have.
-95% organic food, mostly vegetarian with our own organic eggs and a bit of meat.
+95% organic food, mostly vegetarian with organic eggs and a bit of meat.
 With a lot of fresh veggies, lacto-fermentation, homemade alcohols, wild food, unique flavors.
 The food can be 100% vegan and gluten free if needed.
 I like to minimize my wheat and dairy consumption

 There are kilometers of tracks to walk in nearby public forests where you could forage plants and mushrooms.